SystemsApproach/private5g/arch.rst

 Mobile Core is that it needs to manage all subscribers’ mobility by keeping track of their last whereabouts at the granularity of the serving base station.
-It is this support for security, mobility, and QoS that differentiate the cellular network from WiFi.
+It is this support for security, mobility, and QoS that differentiate the cellular network from Wi-Fi.
 The following also serves to fill in some details about how each individual UE connects to the network.

 We start with the security architecture, which is grounded in two trust assumptions.
-First, each Base Station trusts that it is connected to the Mobile Core by a secure private network, over which it establishes the tunnels introduced in :numref:`Figure %s
+First, each base station trusts that it is connected to the Mobile Core by a secure private network, over which it establishes the tunnels introduced in :numref:`Figure %s
 <fig-tunnels>`: a GTP/UDP/IP tunnel to the Core's User Plane (Core-UP)
 and a SCTP/IP tunnel to the Core's Control Plane (Core-CP).
-Second, each UE has an operator-provided SIM card, which uniquely identifies the subscriber (i.e., phone number) and establishes the radio parameters (e.g., frequency band) needed to communicate with that operator's Base Stations.
+Second, each UE has an operator-provided SIM card, which uniquely identifies the subscriber and establishes the radio parameters (e.g., frequency band) needed to communicate with that operator's base stations.
 The SIM card also includes a secret key that the UE uses to authenticate itself.

 ..
 Talk about IMSIs here, and that the Core maps phone numbers into an IMSI.
 Also an opportunityt to explain how roaming works.